Chip-L/jsCodeQuiz/README.md

 I started with pseudocode: [jsCodeGame-Pseudocode.txt](./assets/misc/jsCodeGame-Pseudocode.txt)

 I had a hard time with getting the JSON that I used to store the questions in to work properly.
 I couldn't get it to import the file without adding extra overhead.
 But the object I stored wouldn't escape '\n' and '\"' charcters correctly so I substitued those characters with placeholders and then swapped them back out when I was displaying the lines in HTML.
+I actually went back and ditched the JSON for the questions and just made a giant array of manually entered questions.

+The rest of the work was pretty smooth.
+I had fun with formatting.
+The pages are all responsive.
+I found some fun code to work with for CSS formatting.

+I wanted to add a screen that listed the correct answers along with how the answers were entered.
+I also intended to shuffle the questions and the answers so that they weren't the same everytime.

 ## Table of Contents